thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-setup.md

 * Use the ThoughtSpot Open Virtualization Format (OVF) file to create a virtual machine (VM)
 * Add hard disks to the VM

+This guide explains how to deploy ThoughtSpot on VMware, using ThoughtSpot's CentOS-based image.
+Starting with version 6.0.4, you can also deploy ThoughtSpot on VMware using Red Hat Enterprise Linux (RHEL), allowing you to run ThoughtSpot on an RHEL 7.7 image that your organization manages internally.
+To install ThoughtSpot using RHEL, refer to the [RHEL deployment guide]({{ site.baseurl }}/appliance/rhel/rhel.html).

 ## Prerequisites